 2. Payment of fee and Registration:

 With the filling of the documents, the specified fee for the registration also has to submit or deposited.
-The registration fee depends on the amount of authorised capital.
+The registration fee depends on the amount of authorized capital.

-On the other hand, registrar verifies all the documents and checks the deposited fee receipt for finalising the name of the company.
+On the other hand, the registrar verifies all the documents and checks the deposited fee receipt for finalizing the name of the company.

 3. Certificate of Incorporation:

 once the name of the company is finalized then the registrar issues a certificate of incorporation.
 The effect of the certificate of incorporation represents that the company is legally born on the date printed on the certificate.
 It is now considered as a separate legal entity with perpetual succession from the date of incorporation.

 This stage includes the task of obtaining the required capital for the commencement of the company.
 In the case of a private company, after getting the certificate of incorporation it can start the business but the public company has to perform some activities which are as follows: